Age-related Macular Degeneration

 What is Age-related Macular Degeneration?

-Age-related macular degeneration (AMD) is a retinal disease that causes vision loss in patients over 65 years of age.
-The main cause is a damage to a spot in the retina called macula.
+Age-related macular degeneration (AMD) is a retinal disease that causes vision loss in patients as young as age 50 but most commonly over 65 years of age.
+AMD is primarily caused by damage to a spot in the retina called the macula.
 This spot is important for visual acuity because it has plenty of visual receptors.

-Thus, AMD features progressive loss of sight in the central area of the eye field, and may advance to irreversible vision loss and blindness
+Because AMD damages this visually sensitive part of the eye, patients experience progressive loss of sight in the central area of the visual field and may advance to irreversible vision loss and blindness if not treated quickly.

 Causes of Age-related Macular Degeneration

 The main cause of AMD is degeneration of the retinal arteries.
-They become harder and reduce the proportion of nutrients and oxygen delivered to the retinal cells, which ultimately become weak and die.
+As the body ages, these arteries harden and reduce the proportion of nutrients and oxygen delivered to the retinal cells, causing the cells to ultimately become weak and die.

 Risk factors for Age-Related Macular Degeneration include: